 The Federal and Institutional College Work-Study (WS) Programs provide jobs for students who need additional financial aid.
 WS gives students a chance to earn money to pay for their educational expenses and is a great way for students to gain valuable work experience.
 WS students are paid at a rate determined by the institution.
-Current job descriptions can be found at www.sandhills.edu.
+Current job descriptions are listed on our website and are updated regularly.

-The student must complete an online WS application found at www.sandhills.edu.
+The student must complete an online application through Etrieve.
 The WS Coordinator will then determine financial eligibility and send the application to the hiring supervisor.
 Hiring supervisors are responsible for conducting interviews and making candidate selections for their positions.
 Before beginning work, all participants must review the Work-Study Handbook and complete all required employment paperwork.
 WS students are required to complete a monthly timesheet and are paid at the end of the following month.
 Eligible students are placed in WS positions for each academic year based upon available funds.